barsoom/devbook/deploy_without_downtime/README.md

 ### Database

-**NOTE:** We assume your deploy process runs and completes its migrations *before* starting the new app.

-TODO: This is [not true out of the box on Heroku](https://github.com/barsoom/devbook/issues/34).
-Update this document when we have important stuff on Heroku!
-Probably deploying and running a migration in one commit and deploying post-migration changes in the next commit, instead of combining migration and post-migration changes into one.
+**NOTE:** This applies to Heroku-style deploys where the app code is deployed first, and migrations run after.
+We used to do it the other way around – see Git history for those instructions.

-For Rails 4, you will need [this monkeypatch](https://github.com/rails/rails/issues/12330#issuecomment-244930976) to avoid "PG::InFailedSqlTransaction" errors.
+For Rails 4, you may need [this monkeypatch](https://github.com/rails/rails/issues/12330#issuecomment-244930976) to avoid "PG::InFailedSqlTransaction" errors.

-* A migration is only safe if the old app works with the new state of the DB.

-  This is because deploys will have a period where the migrations have run (in part or in whole) while the old app is still in play.
+Basically, you always need to make sure any code you deploy works both before and after its migrations run.

+If you have code that only works after a migration has run, you need to deploy the migration first, and then deploy the new code.
-* A migration is not safe if it locks the DB for long.

-* The below is for PostgreSQL, which we use.
+A migration is not safe if it locks the DB for long.
+The below is for PostgreSQL, which we use.
 Much of it is true of any DB engine, but locking in particular will vary between engines.

 Specifically: